SBD1/2024.1-Ben10/docs/modulo1/DER.md

 ??? - "Segunda Versão do Diagrama Entidade Relacionamento"

-    A figura 2 a seguir mostra a Segunda versão do Diagrama Entidade Relacionamento desenvolvido pelo grupo:
+    A figura 2 a seguir mostra a segunda versão do Diagrama Entidade Relacionamento desenvolvido pelo grupo: